-Stage Mitigation Measures 22 If there is pesticide on the skin: Remove contaminated clothing from the patient and remove the patient from the contaminated area.
+Stage Mitigation Measures 17 If there is pesticide on the skin: Remove contaminated clothing from the patient and remove the patient from the contaminated area.
 Wash the body completely for at least 10 minutes, using soap if possible.
 If no water is available, wipe the skin gently with cloths or paper to soak up the pesticide.
 Avoid harsh rubbing or scrubbing.
 If there is pesticide in the eyes: Rinse the eyes with large quantities of clean water for at least five minutes.
 If there is ingestion: Rinse mouth, give water to drink.
 Never induce vomiting in unconscious or confused persons, seek medical advice immediately.

 Trainings.
-Trainings on pesticide management should be provided to the farmers under Component 3.3 of the Project, and if relevant under Component 3.
+Trainings on pesticide management should be provided to the farmers.
 The following trainings on pesticide management are recommended to be provided: